 Gum disease affects nearly half of all adults over 30, yet many people remain unaware they have this condition until it reaches advanced stages where tooth loss becomes a real possibility.
 The silent progression of periodontal disease means that bleeding gums, persistent bad breath, or loose teeth may be signs of serious infection that requires immediate professional intervention to prevent permanent damage to your oral health.

-At Maple Glen Modern Dentistry, Dr. Adam Rudin provides comprehensive periodontal therapy designed to eliminate infection, restore gum health, and prevent the progression of disease that could lead to tooth loss.
+At Maple Glen Modern Dentistry, Dr. Adam Rudin provides comprehensive periodontal therapy designed to eliminate infection, restore gum health, and prevent the progression of disease that could lead to tooth loss as part of our general dentistry services.
 His thorough approach to periodontal treatment combines advanced techniques with personalized care plans that address your specific needs while helping you maintain optimal gum health for life.
+Contact us today!

 Ready to experience general dentistry that goes beyond the basics?
 Call us at (267) 603-6463 or contact us online to schedule your comprehensive examination and discover what exceptional general dental care can do for your oral health and overall well-being.